2002 Samsung/RadioShack 500: Entry list

-(R) denotes rookie driver.Practice
+Practice

 Originally, three practice sessions were scheduled to be held, with one session on Friday, and two on Saturday.
 However, rain on Saturday would cancel both Saturday sessions.

 The only practice session was held on Friday, April 5, at 11:20 AM CST.
 Ricky Rudd of Robert Yates Racing would set the fastest time in the session, with a lap of 27.840 and an average speed of 193.958 mph.

 Qualifying

 Qualifying was held on Friday, April 5, at 3:05 PM CST.
 Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 1-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champ needs the provisional, the next team in the owner points will be awarded a provisional.

 Bill Elliott of Evernham Motorsports would win the pole, setting a time of 27.802 and an average speed of 194.223 mph.

 Ron Hornaday Jr. was the only driver to fail to qualify.